 Quicken Loans?
 They made their name (and LOTS of money) by being one of the first to offer the type of mortgage point-of-sale system that digitally-inclined borrowers were seeking.

-This is all to say that this movement and embracement of the mortgage POS is a good thing for the industry.
-It will push technology vendors (like us!) to continue to update and improve the solutions they provide.
+Overall, this movement and embracement of the mortgage POS is a good thing for the industry.
+It pushes technology vendors to continue to update and improve the solutions they provide.